OctoFi/octofidotcom/_posts/2020-10-23-dev-roadmap.md

 - Feature allowing access to OCTO holders only
 - History tab to display all of your wallet's transactions
-- TokenSet integration with investment opportunities (by end of month)
+- TokenSet integration with investment opportunities
 - Integrating our Snapshot.Page governance into UI (by end of month)
 - Dark / light mode for those DeFi late nights
 - Explore tab